veronhoxha/health-poverty-and-education-indicators-for-nepal-districts/README.md

 ## Project Structure

 ### Code
-- `"notebook.ipynb"`: Jupyter Notebook where all the analysis if performed.
+- `"notebook.ipynb"`: Jupyter Notebook where all the analysis is performed.
 - `"libraries/utils.py"`: Python file containing functions used in `"notebook.ipynb"`.

 ### Data